Aesica/RMMV/README.md

 - Can add individual skills as actor commands
 - Features a basic limit break system that utilizes TP

+**4/7/2020 - 1.3**
+- Added the ability to place commands into left and right sub-menus in the actor command window.
+FF-style Guard is now a thing
+- Added compatibility for putting the Equip command from YEP_ChangeBattleEquip into the left or right menus

 ----------------------------------------------------------------------------------------------------------------------

 ### AES_CustomMP